Dental implants are changing the way people live!

 The Surgical Procedure

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jaw.
+Second, the abutment is attached to the implant to allow your dentist to create a new attachment or crown.

 For the first three months following surgery, the implants are beneath the surface of the gums gradually bonding and integrating with your jaw.
 If you have no teeth you should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth that will attach to your implants.